Parakramabahu I: Birth

-At the time of Parakramabahu's birth, the governor of Dakkhinadesa, Manabharana, been the eldest of the Arya kings, had two daughters, Mitta and Phabavati (and no sons).
+At the time of Parakramabahu’s birth, Manabharana, the governor of Dakkhinadesa and the eldest of the Arya kings, had two daughters, Mitta and Phabavati, but no sons.
 He said:

 On the other hand, his younger brother, Sri Vallabha and his wife Sugala, had two children, one of them being a son, challenged the party of Manabharana.
 As per this, he stepped down and passed his work to his ministers.

-The chronicle states further as, Parākramabāhu's birth was predicted by a figure akin to a god seen in a dream by his father, King Manabharana of Dakkhinadesa.
-A son was duly born to Manabharana's wife Ratnavali, and was named Parakramabahu.
-Though the year of his birth cannot be known exactly confirmed, it is generally thought to be around 1123.
+The chronicle further states that Parākramabāhu I’s birth was foretold by a god-like figure appearing in a dream to his father, King Manabharana of Dakkhinadesa.
+Subsequently, a son was born to Manabharana’s wife, Ratnavali, and was named Parākramabāhu.
+Though the year of his birth cannot be known exactly confirmed, it is generally thought to be around 1123 AD.
 The location would almost certainly have been the capital of Dakkhinadesa, Punkhagama.

 Upon being informed of the child's birth, Vikramabāhu I in Polonnaruwa ordered that the boy be brought up as the heir to his throne.
 This kind of adoption may have been an olive branch of sorts on the part of Vikramabāhu, who wished to keep the throne until his death, after which it would be passed on to Parākramabāhu.
 Manabharana, however, rejected the offer, stating that "It is not (prudent) ... to send away such a jewel of a son".
 He also speculated that "...if the boy is taken thither, the party of Vikkamabahu... will gleam with mighty, up-shooting flames, but our misfortune, alas so great, will become still worse!"

 Soon after the child's birth, Manabharana fell ill and died.
 His younger brother Kitti Sri Megha, who was joint king of Ruhuna, ascended the throne of Dakkhinadesa, while Sri Vallabha was declared sole king of Ruhuna.
 Parākramabāhu, his mother Ratnavali and his two sisters Mitta and Pabhavati, were sent to live in Mahanagahula, the capital of Ruhuna, under the care of Manabharana's brother Sri Vallabha.